Think Strategically When Donating to Charity

 You may have heard estate taxes are often a primary concern when considering a charitable giving program.
 By making gifts, an individual can reduce his or her estate’s value and potentially reduce or eliminate the federal estate taxes the heirs would eventually have to pay.

 Estate taxes are no longer an issue for most Americans.
 But when it comes to charitable giving, there are still other tax issues to consider.

-However, Congress changed laws governing federal estate taxes over the last several years so they now apply only to estates valued at $5,430,000 or more (in 2015).
+However, Congress changed laws governing federal estate taxes over the last several years so they now apply only to estates valued at $5,490,000 or more (in 2017).
 Married couples can help protect twice that amount from estate taxes by employing strategies designed for that purpose.
-(To learn more about these strategies, contact a Financial Advisor with Wells Fargo Advisors.)
+(To learn more about these strategies, contact us.)

 As a result of these changes, federal estate taxes are no longer an issue for most Americans.
 But when it comes to charitable giving, there are still other tax benefits to consider.

 Avoid capital gains taxes to help maximize your gift’s impact

 Charitable giving can be as simple as writing a check and dropping it in the mail.
 But before you pull out the checkbook, think about different ways to donate that may have tax benefits.
 Consider this example:

 Suppose you’re holding in a taxable account $100,000 of stock you paid $10,000 for several years ago1.
 The IRS would call the $10,000 your “cost basis” in the stock.
 If you want to make a significant donation to a charity, you could:

 - Pay long–term capital gains taxes of up to 20% on the difference between the proceeds and your costs basis